Sinclair Inn

 The Sinclair Inn is an inn located in Annapolis Royal, Nova Scotia (Canada).
-Resulting from the amalgamation of two early eighteenth-century houses, it is the only Acadian building in the Annapolis Royal region to have survived from before the Great Upheaval (1750-1780).
+Resulting from the amalgamation of two early eighteenth-century houses, it is one of the only two surviving Acadian buildings in the Annapolis Royal region to have survived from before the Great Upheaval (1750-1780), with the other being the De Gannes-Cosby House.
 It was also the site of the first Masonic lodge in Canada in 1738.
 It was used as an inn between 1780 and 1950.
 It was then converted into a museum.
 The building was designated a National Historic Site of Canada in 1983.
 It was also listed as a municipal heritage property in 1982 and as a provincial heritage property in 1992.

 Location

 The Sinclair Inn is located at 230 St. George Street in downtown Annapolis Royal, Nova Scotia, Canada.
 It is within the Annapolis Royal Historic District, designated a National Historic Site of Canada.

 History

 The Sinclair Inn was created by combining two pre-existing houses.
 The first was built between 1708 and 1710 for Jean-Baptiste Soullard, a gunsmith and silversmith at the Port-Royal garrison in Acadia.
 The second, the rear two-thirds, was built in 1711 for Dr. William Skene, a surgeon in the British garrison at Fort Anne (the fort was transferred to Great Britain following the signing of the Treaty of Utrecht in 1713).
 The walls of Skeene House are made of wattle and daub.

 In 1738, Skene House hosted the first meeting of a Masonic lodge in Canada, founded by Erasmus James Philipps, a member of the Nova Scotia Council.

 In 1781, the German-born innkeeper Frederick Sinclair (born Zeiglar) combined the two houses to form an inn, adding a door to the front and a dormer window to the gable wall, which added a Georgian style to the building.
 Sinclair also decided to build a second story on Skene House, giving the inn its current shape.
 Before the conversion of the Soullard and Skene houses, Sinclair had run his inn in the Adams-Ritchie house.
 On February 24, 1787, he bought a slave named Jane for 21 British pounds from Richard Betts of New York.
 Just before 1800, Frederick Sinclair announced his desire to return to Hanover and put his properties in Annapolis and Granville up for sale.
 He fell ill and died at the end of 1799.
 His widow, Mary, continued to run the inn.
 On his death in 1814, his daughter Hannah inherited the inn.
 It then passed into the hands of Thomas Edison, a carpenter, before being sold in 1818 to Antonio Gavaza.